Photo S. Parker

-What we can learn from the greatest teachers and mentors like ‘Madame Boulanger’ and many others whether known, or unknown who accompany us for sometime, or just cross our path …
+What we can learn from the greatest teachers and mentors like ‘Madame Boulanger’ and many others whether known, or unknown who accompany us for some time, or just cross our path in our lives …

-Nadia Boulanger was one of the most influential teachers in history. https://en.wikipedia.org/wiki/Nadia_Boulanger
+Nadia Boulanger was one of the most influential music teachers in history aside from being a composer and conductor.

 She was of Romanian, Russian and French descent, born in 1887 in Paris and lived to the age of 92.

 Her famous music students were Leonard Bernstein, Daniel Barenboim, Aaron Copland, Quincy Jones, Astor Piazzolla, Philip Glass, John Eliot Gardiner, and Elliott Carter.

 With her rigorous teaching style, she has enabled each of them to find their own distinct language: the true definition of a great teacher.

 She was regarded as a fierce, uncompromising and forceful lady: charismatic, loyal and passionate, but also complex and complicated.

 Her conviction was that one’s music can never be more, or less, than one is as a human being:

 “I myself have learned by playing the violin from my dearest and highly regarded and valued Violin Maestro, who was not just teaching me scales and Violin Concertos, but his focus was on supporting me to develop my own voice and my own sound through learning about myself and life.”